 A: No. Medigap covers one individual at a time.
 If both you and your spouse wish to have Medicare Supplement coverage, you each need to have your own plan.

-Q: Can my Medigap policy be cancelled if my health deteriorates?
+Q: Can my Medigap policy be canceled if my health deteriorates?

 A: No. Standardized Medigap policies are “guaranteed renewable”.
 That means that even if your health deteriorates, as long as your premiums are paid on time, you cannot be forced out of your policy.